Hello, welcome to my website. I have put together a collection of photos from Corbally, some old, some new. Take a look through my collection

 much.
 A few years later Dad built a new bungalow in the garden and we moved in there to live, Pat who wasn’t long married at the time moved into the old house, I left the Mill Road briefly when I got married but when my Dad built a new house by the river

-in place of the hut and moved there to live, we got the opportunity to buy their house, it was a dream come true.
+in place of the hut and moved there to live, my husband and I got the opportunity to buy their house, it was a dream come true.
 Later Dad built a house for my sister Rosaleen at the river next to theirs and later again for my sister Maura next to that.

-think I can safely say that we loved living on the Mill Road back in those times, it was so very different to now.
+I think I can safely say that we loved living on the Mill Road back in those times, it was so very different to now.
 No housing estates, no Scoil Ide, no speed ramps, no speed signs, no double or single yellow lines.
-The road was quiet, quaint and narrow with
+The road was quiet, quaint

-plenty of lush green fields, high limestone grey walls and magnificent towering trees.
+and narrow with plenty of lush green fields, high limestone grey walls and magnificent towering trees.
 There was approx. 40 houses, almost all with their own names, no numbers and we knew who lived in every house.
-Our next door neighbours were the Quillinans, a field away.
+Our next door neighbours were the Quillinans,

-Cottage", "Laurel Ville", "Lax Weir Cottage", "Cois Abhainn", "Corbally House", "Beech Grove" and "Willow Bank Cottage".
-Some of the houses are now gone others have changed names.
+Lodge", "Hillside", "Laurel Cottage", "Laurel Ville", "Lax Weir Cottage", "Cois Abhainn", "Corbally House", "Beech Grove" and "Willow Bank Cottage".
+Some of the houses are now gone, others have changed names.

 The old stables in the grounds of St. Munchin's College.